Repayments of NIC arising from two or more jobs

 1. has two employments (and is therefore paying Class 1 national insurance contributions (NIC) twice)

-2. is both employed and self-employed (and is therefore paying Class 1, 2 and 4 NIC)
+2. is both employed and self-employed and is therefore paying Class 1, 2 (prior to 6 April 2024) and 4 NIC

 There is a proforma that must be followed to calculate whether a repayment is due.
 See below.

-The mandatory requirement to pay Class 2 NIC is removed from 2024/25 onwards.
-Those below the small profits threshold can continue to pay Class 2 NIC voluntarily to protect their state benefit entitlements.
-See the Class
+The mandatory requirement to pay Class 2 NIC was removed from 2024/25 onwards.
+Those below the small profits threshold could continue to pay Class 2 NIC voluntarily to protect their state benefit entitlements.
+See the Class 2 national insurance contributions guidance note.

 Continue reading the full document